The Planning System in South Australia is Changing

-The Planning and design Code as it applies to Murray Bridge is on consultation until 28 February 2020.
-It is due to take effect on 1 July 2020.
+The Planning and design Code as it applies to Murray Bridge finished consultation on 28 February 2020.
+It is due to take effect in September 2020.

 For more information on planning reform in South Australia please contact the Department of Planning, Transport and Infrastructure (DPTI) on 1800 318 102 or DPTI.PlanningReform@sa.gov.au